SVT Barn: History

 SVT Barn, then known as Barnkanalen, started broadcasting on 23 December 2002.
+The channel was an alternative to the established commercial children's channels, with emphasis on viewer interaction, as well as content sent in from kindergartens and schools.
 During its first year it was only available from 6.30 a.m. to 6.00 p.m. on weekdays.
 The channel also took a "summer vacation" between 23 May and 18 August.
 The rest of the time could be used for other programming; some weekends, one could see tennis in the schedule.

 The programming was aimed at pre-school children in the mornings and the afternoon programming was targeted at older children (pre-teens).
 The morning block featured special announcers that presented programmes from "the TV ship".
 Right after it had finished, the morning programmes would rerun immediately.
 At 1.00 p.m., an interactive show called Twebby was broadcast, followed by programmes for older children presented by two animated continuity announcers called "Joppe and Nella".
 Afternoon programming included animation, English language programming as well as dramas from the SVT archives.

 On 1 November 2003, the channel started broadcasting on weekends, from 7.00 a.m..
 From 2004, SVT Barn would be a full year service.